proactis-documentation/documentation-source/docs/p2p/punchout.md

 ---

-## Punch-out customisations
+## PunchOut customisations
-It is possible to customise punch-out at various points within the process:
+It is possible to customise PunchOut at various points within the process:

 ### cXML Handshake
 The format of the cXML sent in the initial connection to the supplier’s site is generated from an XML using an XSLT transformation.
 By default PROACTIS uses an XSLT embedded within the product however it is possible to use your own xslt by creating a file within the plugins folder called __PunchoutConnection_{supplierCode}.xslt__.
 Where _{supplierCode}_ is the code of your supplier.